-Universities and non-university research institutions implement the guidelines of the Code – generally in the form of statutes – in a legally binding manner and on their own responsibility.
+Universities and non-university research institutions implement the guidelines of the Code – generally in the form of statutes – in a legally binding manner and under their own responsibility.

 2).
 Option two:Interner Link

-Institutions to which this applies may associate themselves with a (research) institution which has implemented the DFG Code and acknowledge its implementation of the Code as being binding for them.
+Institutions to which this applies may establish an association with a (research) institution which has implemented the DFG Code and acknowledge the latter’s implementation of the Code as being binding for them.

-In the transition phase (until 31/07/2021), please check to see whether your intended cooperation partner has adopted an implementation of the Code approved by the DFG, or is still operating under the regulations set out in the previously applicable DFG white paper.
-If the latter is the case, the cooperation is based on the implemented regulations of the white paper; this must arise from the cooperation agreement, which means that the sample text is to be amended accordingly.
+- During the transition phase (until 31 July 2021), please check to see whether your intended cooperation partner has adopted an implementation of the Code approved by the DFG, or is still operating under the regulations set out in the previously applicable DFG white paper.
+If the latter is the case, the cooperation is based on the implemented regulations of the white paper; this must be based on the cooperation agreement, which means that the sample text is to be amended accordingly.